aphiria/docs/http-requests.md

 <h2 id="uris">URIs</h2>

 A URI identifies a resource, typically over a network.
 They contain such information as the scheme, host, port, path, query string, and fragment.
-Aphiria represents them in `Aphiria\Net\Uri`, and they include the following methods:
+Aphiria represents them in `Aphiria\Net\Uri`, and they include the following properties and methods:

 ```php
 use Aphiria\Net\Uri;